abiril/AirPollutionModel/README.md

 # A Bayesian Multisource Fusion Model for Spatiotemporal PM2.5 in an Urban Setting

-Code and complementary material for the paper 'A Bayesian Multisource Fusion Model for Spatiotemporal PM2.5 in an Urban Setting' submitted to Environmetrics journal.
+Code and complementary material for the paper 'A Bayesian Multisource Fusion Model for Spatiotemporal PM2.5 in an Urban Setting' submitted to Environmetrics journal and available on arXiv: https://doi.org/10.48550/arXiv.2506.10688

-## In construction, to be finalised at publication to 'Environmetrics'.

 ## Abstract